kabaehr/kabaehr.github.io/_posts/2017-11-30-Aurelia-OAuth-AD-B2C.markdown

 <h2>Implement AD B2C Authentication</h2>

 I don't want to reinvent the wheel here.
-There is a quite current and comprehensive <a href="https://chrisdennig.me/2017/09/06/secure-an-aurelia-single-page-app-with-azure-active-directory-b2c-msal/">blog post</a>, that describes a lot of the needed steps and gives a good impression on how to secure your application and even how you have to configure Azure.
+There is a quite current and comprehensive <a href="https://chrisdennig.me/2017/09/06/secure-an-aurelia-single-page-app-with-azure-active-directory-b2c-msal/">blog post</a>, that describes a lot of the needed steps and gives a good impression on how to secure your application with msal.js and even how you have to configure Azure.

 Since there was an update to the msal library you should be able to download it normally via <code>npm install</code> (or jspm) so the most bugs mentioned in the post, should be solved.